All the sauces: Plot

-Barry arrives at Fernando's house, pays off the lemonade stand girls to leave the scene, and plants the bomb at the crawl space.
-However, when he leaves and activates the app, the bomb fails to detonate.
-Barry spends the night contacting the app's IT team and fails to witness that Cristobal arrived at the house.
-Inside, Fernando reveals to Cristobal that he suspected Cristobal was cheating on his daughter and reveals that he knows about the message Cristobal sent to Hank about their raid.
-He then gives Cristobal an ultimatum: either Cristobal kills Hank or Fernando will kill Cristobal.
-Cristobal flees just as the bomb finally detonates and kills everyone inside.
-Barry escapes in the car and finds a shocked Cristobal injured.
+Barry promises to make Sally's (Sarah Goldberg) Joplin premiere as he arrives at the Bolivian house.
+He plants the bomb in the crawl space, but the detonator app fails and Barry spends hours contacting the app's IT team and fails to notice Cristobal's return.
+Inside, Fernando reveals that he knows about Cristobal's betrayals of his wife and the Bolivians.
+He then gives Cristobal an ultimatum: kill Hank or be killed.
+Cristobal flees just as the bomb finally detonates.
+As Barry drives away, he finds an injured Cristobal.

-Sally (Sarah Goldberg) arrives at the premiere of Joplin, stressing over how it will play out and that Barry will be unable to attend.
-Surprisingly, she keeps herself calm during the premiere and the pilot receives critical acclaim, in contrast to the rival show receiving scathing reviews.
-She then gives a conference, giving credits to Gene, Barry, and Lindsay (Jessy Hodges), but neglects to give Katie (Elsie Fisher) any kudos.
-When the conference ends, Katie tells Sally that Barry was violent towards Sally and worries that he might hurt her, leaving Sally speechless.
+A stressed Sally (Sarah Goldberg) arrives at the premiere and learns that the show received critical acclaim, in contrast to the rival show's poor reviews.
+She then gives an emotional speech, giving credit to Katie (Elsie Fisher), Gene, Barry, and Lindsay (Jessy Hodges).
+Later during the event, Katie tells Sally that Barry was violent towards her at the set and worries that he might hurt her, leaving Sally speechless.

-Barry takes an injured Cristobal to Hank, who thanks him and gives him the money.
-He then visits Gene at his house and apologizes for taking him hostage, offering him the money and stating he will never see him again.
-Barry is gone by the time Leo checks on Gene, who then tells Leo that they will stay in Los Angeles.
+Barry takes an injured Cristobal to Hank, who thanks and pays him.
+Barry then visits Gene at his house and apologizes for taking him hostage, offering him the money and stating he will never see him again.
+Barry leaves and Gene tells Leo that they will stay.
 Barry catches up with Sally at her premiere, apologizing for missing it.
-Sally then tells him that they are over and wants him out of the apartment, citing the incident at her set.
-In the final scene, Julie and Kyle conclude that they must take action and buy a Glock from a gun store.
+Sally breaks up with him, citing the set incident.
+Julie and Kyle conclude that they must take action and buy a Glock from a gun store.